Search

 Catholic Action is a “particular form of lay ministry” (Paul VI, 25 April 1977).
 It offers an organic proposal of associated apostolate in all parishes so that the lay people’s evangelising action can be more effective and is carried out in an atmosphere of communion and apostolic passion.

-It offers the parishes formative itineraries that bring together the Word of God, the contents of the Catechism, the Teaching of the Church and life itself, trying to unite faith with the life of the laity.
+It offers the parishes formative itineraries that bring together the Word of God, the teaching of the Catechism, the Teaching of the Church and life itself, trying to unite faith with the realities of everyday life.

 How is it organised?